Skip to content

 • Smoke – Cigarette smoke, secondhand smoke, and other types of smoke can damage your lungs and lead to COPD.

-Winning a COPD VA Rating
+Qualifying for a COPD VA Rating

-1. You have a current medical diagnosis of COPD
+1. A current medical diagnosis of COPD

-2. You include evidence of an in-service event or injury that caused or aggravated your COPD
+1. Evidence of an in-service event or injury that caused or aggravated your COPD

 If you have a diagnosis of COPD and you believe you were exposed to harmful toxins or other hazards that caused your COPD while serving, you must prove that your COPD is at least as likely as not caused by your in-service event.